-Each year students have the opportunity to minister in other regions of the world by participating in one of BJU's mission teams.
+Each year students have the opportunity to minister in other regions of the world by participating in one of BJU's mission teams organized through the Center for Global Opportunities.
 Students prepare throughout the year and raise their own financial support.
-Teams go to various countries spanning the globe using trade skills, music and preaching/ teaching to reach the lost with the Gospel and to challenge the team members to consider their lifelong level of involvement concerning the Great Commission.
+Teams go to various countries spanning the globe using trade skills, sports, music and preaching/teaching to reach the lost with the Gospel and to challenge the team members to consider their lifelong level of involvement concerning the Great Commission.
 Each fall one chapel service is set aside for the promotion of summer mission teams.